 Revisit your hiring process – do you really need a 3 step interview process?
 Or can you gather all the information you need from just 1?
 A short hiring process decreases the potential of losing your candidate to other employers.
 Just remember that while you’re taking the time to slowly and carefully consider the qualities of each candidate – they are considering offers from others too.
 Schedule initial and final interviews close together and as always keep in constant communication with your candidate during this hiring process.

-Losing candidates can be painful when you consider the time spent managing, interviewing and analysing potential candidates.
-So along with the tips above, make sure your ATS offers easy personalised communication and your recruitment platform offers paperless on-boarding!
+Losing candidates can be painful when you consider the time spent managing, interviewing and analyzing potential candidates.
+So along with the tips above, make sure your ATS offers easy personalized communication and your recruitment platform offers paperless on-boarding!
 If not, try a free applicant tracking system like My Recruitment Plus today!